What is the Catholic Advantage?

-Research conducted throughout the past five decades shows the success of Catholic schools in every way: spiritually, academically and communally.
+Research conducted throughout the past 50 years shows the success of Catholic schools in every way: spiritually, academically and communally.
 The graduates of Catholic schools have been, are and will be the leaders in our churches and society.
 Our academic strength is unassailable…in morals, test scores, and achievements.
 Catholic school graduates have a greater fidelity to Sunday mass, have a keener sense of prayer, maintain pro-life attitudes, have a higher consideration for religious vocation, and support their local church and community both financially and through service projects to a higher degree than non-Catholic school students.
 Catholic school students make good citizens who are deeply committed to social justice, and who care for the poor and our planet.

 A Catholic education is different than other learning experiences because Catholic Schools educate to develop the whole child.
 The educational process engages the human, mental, physical, social and spiritual aspects of the child.
 Children are gifts from God to be celebrated and encouraged to grow.
 We think highly of our students and believe they are the brightest hopes and dreams for the future of our Church.